Madagascar: Biodiversity and Natural Resource Management

 (ENVI 3500 / 3 credits / 45 class hours)

 Conducted primarily in English, this is a course in social and natural sciences research methods.
-The focus is on learning how to collect, analyze, integrate, and report social and ecological data to critically understand and evaluate program-related environmental issues.
+The focus is on learning how to collect, analyze, integrate, and report social and ecological data to critically understand and evaluate various environmental issues.
 The course serves as an introduction to the Independent Study Project and includes a focus on field study ethics and the World Learning/SIT Human Subjects Review Policy.
 Field studies may include designing a research project; writing a proposal; interviewing; surveys; and maintaining a field journal.
 Specific ecological field study methods may include habitat surveys; biotic sampling and analysis; fauna and flora identification; biodiversity monitoring; population censusing; and animal behavior.

 Independent Study Project - syllabus (PDF)